bonsai-rx/conference/about.md

 permalink: /
 ---

+The Bonsai Developer Conference is a week-long conference aimed at bringing together neuroscience researchers, computational scientists, and software engineers who are interested in developing and using the [Bonsai](https://bonsai-rx.org/) visual reactive programming language.

-The Bonsai Developer Conference will be held at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/), University College London, UK from **Monday, 2 December 2024 to Friday, 6 December 2024** in the Brasserie Seminar Room.
+It will be held in London, UK from **Monday, 2 December 2024 to Friday, 6 December 2024** at the Brasserie Seminar Room of the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/), University College London.

 Organizers